Dean Sicking: SAFER barrier

 Following Dale Earnhardt's fatal wreck in 2001, NASCAR commissioned Sicking to determine the specific cause of Earnhardt's worst injuries.
 Sicking use video footage to analyze and reconstruct the crash, as well as NASCAR's worst crashes over the 10 years prior.
-Ultimately, the investigation contributed to the development of Sicking's best-known invention, the SAFER barrier, an energy management system that reduces the impact felt by the driver by flexing and absorbing energy.
+Ultimately, the investigation contributed to the development of Sicking's invention, the SAFER barrier, an energy management system that reduces the impact felt by the driver by flexing and absorbing energy.
 Prior to the barrier, NASCAR and IndyCar averaged approximately 1.5 driver fatalities yearly.
 Since the SAFER barrier's implementation in 2004, no fatalities or serious injuries associated with SAFER Barrier's impact have occurred.
 In fact, the only remotely serious injury sustained has been a broken sternum.
 The magnitude of the impact of Sicking's technologies is best illustrated by driver comments about the SAFER barrier.

 Performance standards

-Sicking has assisted in the development of fundamental performance standards that have significantly altered energy management systems in highway safety.
-This has resulted in an increase in required safety performance of roadside safety systems.
-He was second author of the Standards for Roadside Safety adopted in 1993 and principle author of the Manual for Assessing Safety Hardware, adopted by the Federal Highway Administration in 2010 and currently used as the standard.
-These standards have since been implemented in Canada, Australia, Israel, and much of Europe as well.
-Sicking's quantitative and qualitative crash analyses, similar to those he used for NASCAR, were critical components of these standards.
+Sicking was second author of the Standards for Roadside Safety adopted in 1993 and principal author of the Manual for Assessing Safety Hardware, adopted by the Federal Highway Administration in 2010.

 Sports safety research

-In 2011, Sicking turned his attention to impact energy management in sports.
-Serious neck injuries in hockey are relatively infrequent but can be catastrophic.
-Impacts with the rigid walls can produce deceleration of over 100 G's, causing severe concussions and even quadriplegia.
-Sicking led the creation of energy absorbing walls that have been shown to successfully reduce head deceleration by 50% under severe impact conditions.
-These walls are designed to flex and extend during impacts, reducing peak G's on the player's head by absorbing the energy of the impact.
-Sicking is now applying this same concept to develop both improved helmet impact performance standards and a helmet that is more flexible and can decouple head rotation from helmet rotation, thus reducing peak G's on the head.
+Sicking designed a helmet that is more flexible and can decouple head rotation from helmet rotation, thus reducing peak G's on the head.